-Carleton University offers a Collaborative Specialization in Biochemistry to current or incoming Master’s and PhD students who are registered in one of the two participating programs (Biology, Chemistry).
+Carleton University offers a Specialization in Biochemistry to current or incoming Master’s and PhD students who are registered in one of the two participating programs (Biology, Chemistry).

 Students will gain knowledge and expertise on many of the key concepts, methodologies, current advances and theoretical approaches used in all major areas in Biochemistry including proteomics, genomics, genetics, molecular biology, cell biology and physiology.

 Many Biochemistry graduate programs are linked to medical schools and have a more human focus.
 Our Specialization is unique in that it provides a more “holistic” approach to biochemistry, covering areas that Biochemistry graduate programs at other Canadian universities might lack (e.g. toxicology, food science, etc.).
 It also covers cross-species comparisons outside of human biochemistry not found in other, more focused Biochemistry programs.

 Carleton’s location in the nation’s capital provides a unique opportunity for our students as many government agencies, such as Health Canada, Agriculture and Agri-Food Canada, Environment Canada, the National Research Council of Canada, the Canadian Food Inspection Agency and the Royal Canadian Mounted Police hire Biochemists as government scientists.
 Other institutes that have advertised for and hired Biochemists include the Canadian Security Intelligence Service (CSIS), as well as local and international companies (DNA Genotek, Spartan Biosciences, Iogen Corporation, Pfizer, Gamma-Dynacare, Genome Canada, Agrisoma, Nordion, BDR Technologies, VBI Vaccines, etc.).